zeek/zeek/doc/devel/plugins.rst

     - Builtin functions/events/types for the scripting language.

-    - Protocol and file analyzers.
+    - Protocol analyzers.

+    - File analyzers.

     - Packet sources and packet dumpers.
 TODO: Not yet.